 Therefore, not the subject you might talk about to your friends.
 In fact, we are so reluctant to talk about men’s health issues that it can take on average 7 years for a man to chat to his GP about these issues.

-Who gets pelvic floor problems?
+Who gets Pelvic Pain and Pelvic floor problems?

 The Pelvis Anatomy